martiniuselvebakkenatea/kqlquery/top_10_countries_successful_signins.md

 ## Description

 This Kusto Query Language (KQL) script queries the `SigninLogs` table in Microsoft Sentinel to identify the top 10 countries from which successful sign-ins have occurred.
 It filters for successful sign-in attempts (`ResultType == 0`) and then summarizes the results by country.
-This information can be useful for analyzing user access patterns, identifying anomalous sign-in activity from unexpected geographies, or understanding global usage trends.

 ## Purpose